The List Building Strategies That Grew 251,000 Subscribers

 3. Include an opt-in box for continual updates

 Now that you’ve established the important topic on your site that this hub page will address, showcased your best pieces of content on that same topic, and piqued your readers’ interest, it’s time to leverage the opportunity to build your email list.

-The final item on your hub page should be an email opt-in form that lets readers know how to get updated on this kind of content in the future—for free.
+The final item on your hub page should be an email opt-in form that lets readers know how to get updated on this kind of content in the future.

 These pages often rank well in search engines since you can aggressively link to them from guest posts and other features because they serve as a content hub on a popular topic within your industry.

 Copyblogger ranks on the first page of Google for searches like “content marketing,” “internet marketing,” “copywriting,” and, yes, “landing pages” — all from using this exact style of resource page.